 And one such method of staying in touch with people is through the use of chatbots.

 Websites, mobile apps, and messenger systems like WhatsApp, Slack, Skype, and Facebook Messenger have all begun to embrace this new technology in an effort to build stronger relationships with their audiences.

 But what are chatbots and what do they bring to the online landscape that other forms of communication don’t?

 Better yet, how can you use chatbots within your organization to reach more people, offer better customer service, and give people a unique experience they aren’t likely to forget?

-If these are questions you ask yourself as you surf the net or come in contact with chatbots on your favorite websites or mobile apps and you wonder how you might utilize them for your website, keep reading.
+If these are questions you ask yourself and you wonder how you might utilize them for your website, keep reading.

 What Are Chatbots?

 A chatbot is an artificial intelligence software that can conduct conversations with people through messaging systems, mobile apps, and websites.